Biden White House powered by family connections

 WHITE HOUSE SAYS BIDEN KEEPS D-DAY MEMORY 'CLOSE TO HIS HEART' DESPITE ANNIVERSARY SNUB

 Psaki's sister Stephanie Psaki was appointed to a senior adviser role within the Department of Health and Human Services in March.
 Her official title is Senior Advisor on Human Rights and Gender Equity in the Office of Global Affairs.
-Stephani Psaki has a Ph.D. in Public Health from the Johns Hopkins Bloomberg School of Public Health and previously worked at the Population Council, an international non-governmental organization.
+Stephanie Psaki has a Ph.D. in Public Health from the Johns Hopkins Bloomberg School of Public Health and previously worked at the Population Council, an international non-governmental organization.

 Jen Psaki has referred to Stephanie Psaki as her "nerdy (in a good way) sister" on Twitter.